-It is essential to change the units of your ruler as per your requirement, especially when you are working for print-based job or publishing jobs.
+It is essential to change the units of your ruler as per your requirement, especially when working for a print-based or publishing job.

-Right click on the rulers bar – You can see a pop-up window with the list of the units mentioned in it – Click on the required unit to change the rulers as per your requirement.
-Do not forget to change the units of both horizontal and vertical ruler individually, as changing the units of one ruler is not applied to the other.
+Right-click on the ruler’s bar – You can see a pop-up window with the list of the units mentioned in it – Click on the required unit to change the rulers as per your requirement.
+Do not forget to change the horizontal and vertical ruler units individually, as changing the units of one ruler is not applied to the other.

 Edit > Preferences > Units & Increments >

 It will take you to the Preferences window.
-Under the Ruler Units > Change the Horizontal and Vertical unit.
+Under the Ruler Units > Change the Horizontal and Vertical units.

-By default, the 0 point on the ruler is arranged to the top left of the document.
-InDesign perceives that your document starts the top left side, and it is where the ruler should start counting the width and height.
+By default, the 0 points on the ruler are arranged to the top left of the document.
+InDesign perceives that your document starts on the top left side, where the ruler should start counting the width and height.

 If you have an idea of Photoshop or Illustrator, there is not much to know about the Guidelines, as they work much like the same in every software.

 Guidelines are used to align objects precisely in your work area.
-With the help of guidelines text, objects and every other element can be placed uniformly maintaining the coherency within the design.
+With the help of guidelines, text, objects, and every other element can be placed uniformly, maintaining the design’s coherency.

 To show the guidelines click on the ruler and drag it onto the required area.
-A horizontal ruler sends out a horizontal guideline, and a vertical ruler sends a vertical guideline.
+A horizontal ruler sends a horizontal guideline, and a vertical ruler sends a vertical one.

-To know the X & Y coordinate values of the document while adjusting the guidelines, press ctrl/cmd and drag the lines to see the unit values of the guide position.
+To know the document’s X & Y coordinate values while adjusting the guidelines, press ctrl/cmd and drag the lines to see the unit values of the guide position.

-If you are working with the facing pages in InDesign, your guideline will cut through both the pages.
-Some designers do not like it as guidelines can obstruct designers works diverting their concentration.
-In such cases, you can limit the guidelines to one page where you intend and use for both pages where it is required.
+If you work with the facing pages in InDesign, your guideline will cut through both pages.
+Some designers do not like it, as guidelines can obstruct their work, diverting their concentration.
+In such cases, you can limit the guidelines to one page where you intend and use both pages where it is required.

 To set a guideline on a single page, click and drag the guide inside the document area.

 Importing type content is never seen as a complex matter.
-In fact, the text is the only object that can easily flow from one platform to another without any obstruction.
+The text is the only object that can easily flow from one platform to another without any obstruction.
 Simply copying and pasting the text is one step everyone knows and saves ample time.
 However, it is not the only way to copy the text in InDesign.
-It opens more possibilities with import options through which the user can have total control over type.
+It opens more possibilities with import options for the user to control the type.